DanteX95X/GodotTemplate/README.md

 ```

 Now you can open the project in Godot, work on it and export it if you wish.
+IMPORTANT: Remember to update SConstruct file if you want to add new code directories.

 Documentation of GDExtensions can be found here:
 [GDExtenstions example](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html)